 Moments of joy.

-The dance floor may become one of the highlights of the evening.
+The dance floor may become one of the highlights of the event.

 But it is only one chapter of a much larger story.

-This is where traditional thinking about wedding entertainment begins to fall short.
+This is where traditional thinking about entertainment begins to fall short.

 When entertainment is viewed exclusively through the lens of music, success becomes tied to a single outcome.